hi-noikiy/learn-react/Notes/Redux/includes/markdown/ReduxOfficialDoc.md

 ## Core Concepts

-state.
-Change state by dispatching an action.
+### State.

-To tie state and actions togther, we write a function called a reducer.
-Reducer takes state and actions as argument, and return the next state of the app.
+**The only way to change the state is to emit an action, an object describing what happened.**

-A possible model for an app:
+A possible state for an app:

 ```javascript
 {